 Step 2: Drill the Holes in the Dowel Jig

-- Use a brad point drill bit
+- Use brad point drill bits for clean and accurate entry.

 1. Drill the Holes for the Centering Pins